josejuan/jj-yesod-translatable/README.md

 Now, when *"editing mode"* will be activated (and user will be granted) these texts will be translated (and editable) at client runtime.

-You can use `translate'` if you are want to allow edit these texts here.
+You can use `translate'` if you are want allow edit these texts here.

 ###Editing modes